terranovaaleks/c-/README.md

 * Questions that require a written answer should be answered in an elaborate manner; single word answers will not be accepted.
 Each answer must consist of at least one (1) full sentence.

 * You are responsible for testing your lab assignments!
 Submit your test suites in git.
+Untested code may fail examination.

 ## Receipt